UT San Antonio

 Connected to the National Cancer Institute-designated Mays Cancer Center, UT Health San Antonio Multispecialty and Research Hospital combines advanced technology with the expertise of leading gastroenterologists to provide comprehensive colorectal cancer screening, prevention and treatment close to home.

-During a colonoscopy, artificial intelligence works alongside the physician as an additional set of eyes, analyzing the colon in real time and highlighting areas that may need a closer look.
+During a colonoscopy at UT Health San Antonio Multispecialty and Research Hospital, artificial intelligence works alongside the physician as an additional set of eyes, analyzing the colon in real time and highlighting areas that may need a closer look.
 The technology does not replace the physician's expertise or make treatment decisions.
 Instead, it helps support polyp detection so precancerous growths can be found and removed as early as possible.

-Routine screening remains the most effective way to help prevent colorectal cancer, which often develops without symptoms.
-Most adults at average risk should begin colorectal cancer screening at age 45, while some people may need to start earlier based on their personal or family medical history.
+Both, colon cancer and rectal cancer (colorectal cancer), often develop without symptoms.
+Routine screening through colonoscopy is the most effective way to help prevent colorectal cancer.
+Most adults with an average risk for colon cancer should schedule their first colonoscopy at age 45, while others may need to begin colonoscopies earlier based on their personal or family medical history.

 Explore More